 I’m always looking for recipes that fit the season.
 Rainy, cold weather needs warm comfort foods like soups and crockpot meals.
 Summers need grilling recipes and recipes that use fresh fruits that are ripe in the summer months.

-This recipe has both; grilling and fresh fruit!
-The flavors in this dish are so amazing!
-You get a little heat from the chipotle and jalapeno pepper, but it is balanced with a cool, refreshing peach salsa that is bursting with summery flavors!
+This recipe has both; grilled and fresh fruit!
+The flavors in this dish are so unique!
+You get a little heat from the chipotle and jalapeno pepper, which is balanced with a cool, refreshing peach salsa bursting with summery flavors!
 I am confident this will be a hit in your home.

 When grilling chicken, I always use thighs.
 Thighs are juicier than chicken breasts, and you are less likely to end up with dry chicken.
 The chicken is seasoned on both sides with a mixture of salt, chipotle seasoning, and garlic powder.
 Then I grill the chicken for 4-5 minutes on each side.
 Your grill temperature and cooking time will vary based on your grill and the thickness of the chicken.
 When grilling chicken, I ALWAYS use a meat thermometer to check if it is done.
 You do NOT want to eat undercooked chicken.
 Your chicken is done when the internal temperature reaches 165°F.